Healthy Women Image

 You look like you've just completed a full marathon.
 Only you haven't.
 Your face is beet-red, your pulse is quick and you're pouring sweat.

-Hot flashes feel differently for everyone.
+Hot flashes feel different for everyone.
 Some get them hardly ever and only get a fleeting feeling of warmth, while others get them multiple times each hour and feel as if their body is on fire.

 Sounds pretty serious.
 But are hot flashes dangerous?

-No, they're more uncomfortable than they are hazardous.
+Hot flashes themselves are more uncomfortable than they are hazardous.
 But if you equate "danger" with wanting to jump out of your skin or bite off the head of the nearest person, then maybe the answer would be yes.

-Your body gets a sudden, intense surge of warmth; sometimes skin turns red and blotchy.
+Your body gets a sudden, intense surge of warmth; sometimes your skin turns red and blotchy.
 Your skin temperature climbs, beginning at the top third of your body (your face, head and chest).

 Your heart pumps faster, and you might feel anxious and chilled as the hot flash lets up (if you lose too much body heat).